 You should dress "business casual" or nicer- no flip flops, shorts, mini-skirts, t-shirts with offensive slogans, or tank tops.
 Please do not plan to bring children with you.
 Children are not allowed in the courtroom except in very limited circumstances, and bailiffs cannot watch your child.
 Do not bring weapons (including pocketknives) of any kind.
-Leave your cell phone in the car.
+Leave your cell phone and smartwatch in the car.

 Plan to wait a bit.
 Do not schedule any other commitments for the morning/afternoon, depending on when your case is scheduled.
 Chances are, your case will not actually be called at the time it is scheduled (but you must be on time just in case!)
 Judges often have to handle emergencies at the last minute, other cases run over time, etc. Often, many other cases will be scheduled for your same time slot (as many end up being cancelled or postponed, and the Court does not want to waste valuable time).

 When your case is called, you will sit next to your attorney at one of two tables across from each other in front of the Judge.
 Your witness (if you are proceeding with a divorce on a one-year separation) will sit in the "pews" behind your table.
 The other party and his/her attorney (if there is one) will sit at the other table.